 Think twice before using a strimmer.

 This picture shows what terrible damage a strimmer can do to a wild animal.
-I found this hedgehog in my garden in broad daylight just a couple of weeks ago.
+I found this hedgehog in my garden in broad daylight.
 You can see the damage that has been caused.
+It was worse than you see here and I first thought that it had lost an eye.
 I cleaned the wound as well as I could but I could see there were fly eggs inside.
 I knew this damage was beyond my capabilities and that if the eggs had time to hatch into maggots they would eat the poor thing alive.
 Fortunately the story has a happy ending.
-I took it to a specialist vet who operated on it and the hedgehog is now making a good recovery.
+I took it to a specialist vet who operated on it and the hedgehog made a good recovery.
 This demonstrates just how dangerous our labour saving mechanical devices can be.
-I hasten to add that I don't use a strimmer myself.
-Please be mindful of this when next using your strimmer to cut down that long grass, you're more likely to slice up some poor frogs than a hedgehog but that is just as bad.
+I hasten to add that I don't use a strimmer myself but I only have a small garden, and I do appreciate people have to use strimmers and sit-on grass cutters when they have large areas to to cut..
+Please be mindful of this when next using your machines to cut down that long grass, you're more likely to slice up some poor frogs than a hedgehog but that is just as bad.